ufcg-lsd/asperathos-visualizer/docs/restapi-endpoints.md

 #  REST API Endpoints
-This section provides a detailed list of avaliable endpoints in Broker REST API.
+This section provides a detailed list of avaliable endpoints in Visualizer REST API.

-## Submit and run
+## Start visualization
-  Run a submission and returns json data with id of submission.
+  Start the visualization of a running application.

-* **URL**: `/submissions`
+* **URL**: `/visualizing`
 * **Method:** `POST`

 * **JSON Request:**